kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 be used as often as desired.

-**Charm Person:** This power allows the wielder to cast **charm person** once per day, as if by an 8^th^ level Magic-User, by brandishing the weapon, speaking a command word and gazing at the target creature.
+**Charm Person:** This power allows the wielder to cast **charm person** once per day by brandishing the weapon, speaking a command word and gazing at the target creature.
 (The wielder\'s gaze does not have to be met for the spell to be cast.)
 The target creature is allowed saving throws just as described in the spell description.

 **Drains Energy:** A weapon with this power drains one life energy level on a hit, as described under **Energy Drain **in the **Encounter**